Transitions Abroad Home. Transitions Abroad Home.

 “Do you know what I am saying?”
 I asked, met again by confused looks.

 “Tz'utujil?”
-I questioned, met this time by enthusiastic nods of approval.
+I questioned, met this time with enthusiastic nods of approval.

-Unfortunately, I knew no Tz'utujil, nor any other Mayan dialect.
-Frustration was my initial response, since I had worked hard on my Spanish to avoid these very types of situations.
-I wondered how to communicate with these children without the capability to share any of the same words.
+Unfortunately, I knew no Tz'utujil nor any other Mayan dialect.
+Frustration was my initial response since I had worked hard on my Spanish to avoid these situations.
+I wondered how to communicate with these children without the capability to share any of the exact words.
 Over time, however, I found that relationships and playful enthusiasm grant the ability to communicate and share across cultures and languages.
-We didn’t give up on working with each other, and in the end we found common signs and signals — our own new language—to use in our games.
+We didn’t give up on working with each other, and in the end, we found common signs and signals — our own new language — to use in our games.

-I realized that none of what I had been taught holds up in the end.
-Even though these Mayan children might never see a movie, never wear anything other than their traditional attire, without underwear or shoes, a life lived gratefully enhanced the capacity to enjoy the lives they were actually given.
-I realized that even though I often felt anxious wondering whether these children were safe enough or warm enough, they didn’t need me to show them how to love or how to find beauty in life.
-I could offer my service to them and their families, but I could not fabricate what they already possessed inside themselves.
+I realized that I had yet to be taught holds up.
+Even though these Mayan children might never have seen a movie and never worn anything other than their traditional attire, without underwear or shoes, a life lived gratefully enhanced the capacity to enjoy the lives they were actually given.
+I realized that even though I often felt anxious, wondering whether these children were safe or warm enough, they didn’t need me to show them how to love or find beauty in life.
+I could offer my service to them and their families.
+Regardless, I could not fabricate what they already possessed inside themselves.
 In the end, I learned from them.
 I learned to open my heart to the art of contentment from the wide-eyed children.
 And I learned to live according to one of their most popular adages: "If you are happy, I am happy.
 If you are not happy, I am still happy."

 Beautiful Lake Atitlán with Volcano Toliman in the distance.

 Rachel Flemming lives in Florida.
 She received her Bachelor of Arts degree in English Literature and Spanish.
-She and her husband both work in language education, and hope to continue to travel in Central and South America for both work and humanitarian outreach.
+She and her husband both work in language education and hope to continue traveling in Central and South America for work and humanitarian outreach.

 Related Topics